Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Three model portfolios

-These are sketches, not advice.
+Sketches, not advice.
 Position weights are within the semiconductor allocation — not your full portfolio.
-Sizing semi exposure inside your overall asset mix is the question above this one (rule of thumb: thematic sector exposure capped at 25–30% of an equity sleeve).
+Sizing semi exposure inside your overall asset mix is the question above this one.
+A widely used institutional heuristic caps single-sector ETF / thematic exposure at 15% of an equity portfolio, single names at 5%, combined sector exposure at 20%.
+For a retail Indian-resident portfolio, semi-only exposure typically maxes at 15–25% of the equity sleeve; within semis, no single name above 30–40% of the sleeve.

 Defensive: capital preservation, structural moats only

 For investors who want AI infrastructure exposure but cannot tolerate a 50% drawdown in a single year.
-Expected max drawdown 25–35% in a serious correction.
+Expected max drawdown roughly −25 to −35% in a serious correction based on the framework precedents (4–6 names, top weight 30–35%, no name under 10%, all names with 15-year track record of margin discipline or above-50% market share in a moat layer).

 | Layer | Name | Weight |